 Past that place, and past the graves, and beyond to the left

-Lies such a lush of thickened-moss it looks like kama’s vest’s
+lies such a lush of thickened-moss it seems like kama’s vest’s

 Past all of this come caves and hills rising to the right,